SnekTech/caprice/interview_plan.md

 ### Why this major / Why postgraduate

 I really want to know how the computer works under the hood and how to develop a great software.
 Recently I've been using Visual Studio Code from Microsoft as my No.1 code editor.
-The beautiful user interface and excellent performance of this software gave me a fantastic coding expirence.
+The beautiful user interface and excellent performance of this software gave me a fantastic coding experience.
 I want to develop softwares as good as it to both gain reputation and make profit, so I've still got many things to learn.
 Persuing a master's degree of software engineering is the best option for me.

 ### University

 Yunnan University located in Kunming, the provincial capital of Yunnan province.
 It's a comprehensive university full of great majors.
 The teachers of software institute are decent and respectable.
 They have solid professional skills and taught me a lot about software industry.
 As for natural environment, the climate there is just at the sweet point and the air condition is one of the best in China.
 Green plants and cute animals can be found in the campus.
-The four years I spent there is absolutely precious.
+The four years I spent there were absolutely precious.
 I love my alma mater.

 ### Why ustc